marxin/texi2rst-generated/sphinx/gcc/extensions-to-the-c-language-family/named-address-spaces.rst

 Limitations and caveats

-* Reading across the 64 KiB section boundary of the ``__flash`` or ``__flashN`` address spaces shows undefined behavior.
-The only address space that supports reading across the 64 KiB flash segment boundaries is ``__memx``.
+* Reading across the 64 |nbsp| KiB section boundary of the ``__flash`` or ``__flashN`` address spaces shows undefined behavior.
+The only address space that supports reading across the 64 |nbsp| KiB flash segment boundaries is ``__memx``.

 * If you use one of the ``__flashN`` address spaces